Eight Beauties of Qinhuai: Liu Rushi

 Liu Rushi (柳如是) is believed to have been born in Jiaxing, Liu was sold by her family as a concubine to the grand secretary Zhou Daodeng (周道登).
-At the age of thirteen, a scandal led to her expulsion from Zhou's household, and she was sold to a brothel in Suzhou.
+At the age of thirteen, a scandal led to her expulsion from Zhou's household, and she was sold to a gelou in Suzhou.
 At seventeen, she had her first major love affair, with the painter Tang Shuda.
 Already a noted poet and painter herself at this early age, she met Chen Zilong (陳子龍) in 1635 and lived with him for about a year, eventually leaving after his family disapproved of their liaison.
-After leaving Chen, she managed a brothel in Wujiang.
+After leaving Chen, she managed a gelou in Wujiang.
 An affair with the artist Wang Janming ended when Wang failed to attend an appointment with her at the Rainbow Pavilion.
 Another affair with Song Yuanwen, a government official, ended when his vacillations over marriage resulted in Liu smashing her lute and storming off in a fit of pique.

 In 1640 Liu embarked on a campaign to marry the respected scholar Qian Qianyi.
 Dressed in men's clothing, she accosted Qian and requested his opinion on one of her poems.
 Qian apparently believed her to be a man, but later in the year he had established her at a specially built hermitage in the grounds of his Suzhou estate, called the "According to Sutra Studio".
 They married in 1641, whilst on a river cruise; Qian bestowing upon his bride the new name of Hedong.
 Although he married her as a concubine, Qian treated Liu as his principal wife, and they were married in a formal wedding ceremony.
 Her affinity for cross-dressing persisted after they were married; she regularly wore men's clothing whilst in public and on occasion made calls on her husband's behalf whilst dressed in his Confucian robes (this affectation earned her the nickname rushi (儒士), "Confucian Gentleman", which also puns on her chosen name Rushi).

 Dong Xiaowan

-Dong Xiaowan (1624–1651) was a Chinese courtesan, poet and writer, also known by her pen name Dong Qinglian (董青蓮).
+Dong Xiaowan (1624–1651) was a Chinese Yiji, poet and writer, also known by her pen name Dong Qinglian (董青蓮).